infernojs/inferno/packages/inferno-mobx/README.md

 ## Example

-You can inject props using the following syntax
+You can inject props using the following syntax ( This example requires, babel decorators-legacy plugin )

 ```javascript
 // MyComponent.js